This set of Microbiology Multiple Choice Questions & Answers (MCQs) focuses on “Transmission and Scanning Electron Microscope”.

 d) virus particles, protein molecules and bacterial flagella

 Explanation: In negative-staining the electron opacity of the surrounding field is increased by using an electron-dense material such as phosphotungstic acid as a stain.
 Negative staining is particularly valuable for the examination of very small structures such as virus particles, protein molecules and bacterial flagella.

 6. Which among the following helps us in getting a three-dimensional picture of the specimen?

 Explanation: The scanning electron microscope lacks the resolving power obtainable with the transmission electron microscope but has the advantage of revealing a striking three-dimensional picture.
 The surface topography of a specimen can be revealed with clarity and depth of field not possible by any other method.

 7. The secondary electrons radiated back in scanning microscope is collected by?

 Explanation: In scanning electron microscope (SEM), the surface of the specimen is irradiated with a very narrow beam of electrons.
 Such irradiations causes low energy (secondary) electrons to be ejected from the specimen which can then be collected on a positively-charged plate or anode thereby generating an electric signal.

-8. On what factors do the intensity of secondary electrons depends upon?
+8. On what factors do the intensity of secondary electrons depend upon?

 a) shape of the irradiated object